jessepav/libgdx-wiki-old/Texture-packer.md

 ## <a id="Running_TexturePacker"></a>Running TexturePacker ##

+(If you prefer to pack your textures using a GUI, check this tool: https://github.com/crashinvaders/gdx-texture-packer-gui)

 The `TexturePacker` class is in the gdx-tools project.
 It can be run from source via Eclipse:

 ```java